 artspace is not a museum or a gallery.
 It is Shreveport’s first Arts Center dedicated to the creation, production, presentation and promotion and exploration of all forms of art disciplines for multigenerational audiences.
 A place where the public can connect to the arts in wonderful, new and exciting ways. artspace features art exhibitions, poetry readings, music concerts, and anything else that can be imagined.

-This building is owned by the DDA and managed by the Shreveport Regional Arts Council.
+This building is owned by the DDA and managed by the Shreveport Regional Arts Council

 J. Bennett Johnston Waterway Regional Visitor Center

-700 Clyde Fant Parkway
+700 Clyde Fant Parkway.

 The 8,300 sq. ft.
 Center provides the opportunity to learn about the Red River, past and present and how the Corps of Engineers opened the Red River for navigation and recreation.
 The Center houses a reception area, theater, and exhibition hall with audiovisual, staic and interactive exhibits.
 The multi-purpose theater provides a continuous film that highlights the Red River.
+Call for hours.